Saturday, January 19, 2013

 Nueva Cordoba, Argentina - Video Tour

 Happy New Year!
 Okay, so I'm nine days late.
 But I also bring a very late Christmas present.
-It's a video tour of Nueva Cordoba to kick-start 2013.
+It's a short video tour of Nueva Cordoba to kickstart 2013.

-Now, downtown and Nueva Cordoba are practically within walking distance of each other, but it has a more modern theme, which makes it the ideal spot for expats.
+Now, downtown and Nueva Cordoba are practically within walking distance of each other, but the latter has a more modern theme, which makes it the ideal spot for expats.

-You’ll find hotels, cultural hostels like Catre Diem, Irish Pubs, American style restaurants, international restaurants, Paseo Del Buen Pastor, which was once a women’s prison now turned cultural center.
-You can even go to Casa De Buenos Aires, a museum/tourist building that has all forms of information on the capital of Argentina.
+You’ll find hotels, cultural hostels like Catre Diem, Irish pubs, a small number of American style restaurants and international restaurants.
+You'll also find Paseo Del Buen Pastor, which was once a women’s prison now turned cultural center.
+Weird!
+If those walls could talk.
+Am I right?
+You can even go to Casa De Buenos Aires, a museum/tourist building that has all forms of information on the Argentine capital.

 The shopping mall, Patio Olmos is on the border of Nueva Cordoba.
 Aside, from McDonald’s and Burger King, you’ll also find the HOYTS Cinema, Yenny bookstore, a bowling rink, arcades, a private hospital, toy stores and an assortment of clothing stores, all in the mall!
 So, if you're ever in town, take a stroll through Nueva Cordoba.